Introduction to Quantum Technologies

 Fee:

-Certification: Upon completion of a short exercises, participants obtain a certification from ETH Zurich for the completion of the course.
+Certification: Upon completion of short exercises, participants obtain a certification from ETH Zurich.

 Programme

-Block I: Quantum Computing: Introduction, Labs and Business Insights
+Block I: Quantum Computing: Introduction and Lab Tours

-About: This part covers cryptography in the quantum era.
+About: The course also covers cybersecurity in the quantum era.
 Shor‘s algorithm would allow a quantum computer to break the vast majority of cryptographic protocols used today.
 Even though quantum computers implementing Shor‘s algorithm are probably many years away, industry is starting to adapt to the threat today.
-The course addresses these topics by focusing on new paradigms in cryptography, such as post-quantum cryptography.
+The course addresses these topics by focusing on new paradigms in cryptography, such as post-quantum and quantum cryptography.